-Our riding holidays centre around three very different areas of Ireland - County Westmeath, County Kerry and County Mayo.
+Our riding holidays centre around three very different areas of Ireland - County Offaly, County Kerry and County Mayo.

-Kerry and Mayo are on the West Atlantic Coast and Westmeath only an hour inland from Dublin.
+Kerry and Mayo are on the West Atlantic Coast and Offaly only an hour inland from Dublin.

 The Irish climate is similar to the UK – however as with any UK holiday make sure you pack wet weather gear!

 This is an area once famous for its whiskey, distilled from the waters of the local rivers!
-Westmeath is a county full of lakes and rivers and typically Irish agricultural plains.
+Bordering Westmeath it is a county full of lakes and rivers and typically Irish agricultural plains.
 This centre for our horse riding holidays in Ireland is only 50 miles from Dublin where low cost flights are available from Ryan Air and Aer Lingus.
 Collection can be arranged from the airport or hire cars - although the most economical option is to hop on the airport bus service which stops in the local town and you will be collected from here.

 Irish pubs are a must visit!